HealthCatalyst/documentation/jekyll/_posts/2017-02-08-pandas-intro.md

 While columns can be access directly as an attribute of the dataframe like this `dataframe.Age`, because you may have columns with spaces or other problematic characters, the preferred way to reference a column is with the item bracket notation like this:  `dataframe.['Age']`

-When you access a column, pandas will return a [pandas Series](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.Series.html), which is actually a one dimensional numpy array.
+When you access a column, pandas will return a [pandas Series](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.Series.html).

 #### Accessing rows

 - TODO write this and maybe talk about iloc vs loc

 ### Descriptive Stats